Learning Through Languages High School Research Symposium

 If you have questions about the program, please feel free to contact:

-- Emma Harver, Program/Outreach Coordinator, Carolina Center for the Study of the Middle East and Muslim Civilizations
+- Emma Harver, Program/Outreach Coordinator, Center for Middle East and Islamic Studies

 - Noel Bynum, International Education Program Coordinator, UNC Center for European Studies